virg736/virg736.github.io/index.md

 Safefox VPN – Firejail
 </a>
 </strong><br>
-Sandbox Firefox with Firejail to enhance security and isolation.
+Run Firefox in a Firejail sandbos to improve security and process isolation.
 </p>

 <p align="center">